I meditate. I practice yoga. I eat clean. But it’s not enough. I need to also turn off, tune out and go dark.

 Thankfully sensory deprivation is a new trend that is beginning to explode in cities like NYC and LA, and I highly recommend you experience it for yourself.

-Why do we have to turn stress off completely sometimes?
+Why do we have to turn off stress sometimes?

 Chronic stress depletes our brains of gray matter, as does the constant use of phones and tablets and computer screens on a daily basis.
 It also increases cortisol, the primary stress hormone, which if chronically elevated suppresses the immune system, causes sleep disturbances, increases blood sugar, contributes to abdominal weight gain, and even increases blood pressure.